Chris Webby: 2011–2012: Webster's Laboratory and There Goes the Neighborhood

-On June 3, 2011, Webby released his sixth mixtape Webster's Laboratory.
+On June 3, 2011, Webster released his sixth mixtape Webster's Laboratory.
 The mixtape was hosted by DJ Ill Will and DJ Rockstar, which featured guest appearances from rappers Freeway, Gorilla Zoe, Kinetics (of Kinetics & One Love) and Apathy.
 This mixtape also resulted in DatPiff's server crashing.
 The mixtape was met with positive reviews, receiving a three out of five or "L" from XXL.
-Adam Fleischer of XXL said, "Webster's Laboratory ends up being further proof that not only can Chris Webby rap, but his skills are improving with each release.
+Adam Fleischer of XXL said, "Webster's Laboratory ends up being further proof that not only can Webster rap, but his skills are improving with each release.
 Having said that, his content gets somewhat tired, and Webster's Laboratory is indicative of an artist still trying to find himself and his own sound."

-On December 1, 2011, Webby released his first retail project an EP titled There Goes the Neighborhood.
+On December 1, 2011, Webster released his first retail project an EP titled There Goes the Neighborhood.
 The EP would be released by his record label Homegrown Music, and feature a guest appearance by Slaine.
 Upon its release the EP shot to the top of the iTunes hip/hop sales chart.
 The EP would end up debuting at number 101 on the Billboard 200, number 13 on the Billboard Top R&B/Hip-Hop Albums chart and topping the Heatseekers Albums chart.
 On February 10, 2012, he began a 40-date North American tour in support of the EP.